a-sit/PDF-Over/pdf-over-gui/src/main/resources/ReadMe.txt

 -o:
         Sets the output folder or file to use.
 Example: -o <folder>
 -b:
         Select the CCE to use.
 Possible values are: LOCAL, MOBILE, KS.
-Example: -b MOBILE
+Example: -b MOBILE (to use ID Austria)
 -n:
-        Sets the telephone number to use for mobile CCE.
+        Sets the telephone number to use for mobile CCE (ID Austria).
 Example: -n <number>
 -p:
-        Sets the password to use for mobile CCE.
+        Sets the password to use for mobile CCE (ID Austria).
 Example: -p <password>
 -ks:
         Sets the keystore file.
 Example : -ks <keystore file>
 -kstype: